 We like to think of ourselves as rational creatures.
 We watch our backs, weigh the odds, pack an umbrella.
 But both neuroscience and social science suggest that we are more optimistic than realistic.
 Research by Dr Tali Sharot shows that, on average, we expect things to turn out better than they wind up being.
 People hugely underestimate their chances of getting divorced, losing their job or being diagnosed with cancer; they expect their children to be extraordinarily gifted; envision themselves achieving more than their peers; and overestimate their likely life span (sometimes by 20 years or more).

-Click here to watch a 1 min video and challenge yourself with Dr Sharots’ list of optimistic abilities
+Watch a 1 min video below and challenge yourself with Dr Sharots’ list of optimistic abilities

 Remember the horrors of the London Plague?
 The plague killed a quarter of Londoners in eighteen months but individuals believed that whilst it would probably kill their neighbours, they themselves would survive.